-To find prices and values for Antique Furniture of any type or style and period, please see our Antiques Price Guides to search through millions of auction records to compare with yours.
+To research values for Antique Furniture of any type or style and period, please see our Price Guides to search through millions of priced results and appraise yours.

 In the last quarter of the seventeenth century, as one historian writes, France dominated Europe, not only by the success of her arms but by her achievements in art and taste.
 Paris was the capital of fashion, dictating even to the court of Charles II across the Channel.
 The magnificence of the Sun King, Louis XIV, found its perfect expression in the Chateau of Versailles, where the royal residence was established in 1682.
 To furnish the vistaed galleries and great symmetrical salons of this palace, artists and artisans were commandeered from all over Europe and marshaled at the royal manufactory of the Gobelins in Paris.
 Not only tapestry but ‘ebenisterie’ (cabinetwork) and all sorts of metalwork were executed here under the direction - or, as many thought, the tyranny - of Louis' court painter, Charles Le Brun, who passed on every individual design for furniture and even, it is said, gave their models to the locksmiths.
 In fairly dazzling contrast to that of earlier reigns, the furniture made for Versailles is elaborately carved and gilt with dull or burnished gold, even, sometimes, made of solid silver.
 A balanced combination of curved and straight lines, many broad surfaces richly ornamented but never broken by projections that cast shadows, sturdy baluster or bracket legs and, in the latter part of the period, swelling bombe fronts, made it as imposing as the ‘Grand Monarque’ himself in his robes of state.
 In its rich vocabulary of decorative motifs, it seems to praise its master in the terms he loved best, with laurel wreaths and figures of Victory, trophies of war and the chase, horns of plenty and symbols of the life-giving sun.